fujimotos/eubin/README.md

 Configuring
 -----------

-Eubin will search '$HOME/.eubin/' for configuration files.
+Eubin will search *$HOME/.eubin/* for configuration files.
-The name of configuration files can be anything as long as the extension is '.conf'.
+The name of configuration files can be anything as long as the extension is *.conf*.

-Each config file holds the settings for one email account.
+Each config file holds the settings for an email account.
-For example, If you have three account 'personal@mydomain.com' 'work@mydomain.com', your will have two config files:
+For example, If you have two email accounts for work and personal use, you will have two config files as follows:

     $HOME/
     └─.eubin/
       ├─ personal@mydomain.com.conf
       └─ work@mydomain.com.conf

 There is a sample configuration file in the github repository that can be used to get started:

     $ cp sample/sample@gmail.net.conf ~/personal@mydomain.com.conf
     $ vi ~/personal@mydomain.com.conf